AmbientRun/Ambient/crates/network/protocol.md

 This is to allows clients and servers of slightly different versions to still work together.

+## Index

+- `ClientRequest`: sent by the client to the server.
+- `ServerPush`: sent by the server to give the client further information.
+- `WorldDiff`: reliable changes to the ECS world.
+- `ServerInfo`: structure containing information such as server version and project name.

 ## Initiation

 Accept connection.

-The client opens a unidirectional stream of type `ServerControlFrame`.
+The client opens a unidirectional stream of type `ClientRequest`.

-The server accepts the `ServerControlFrame`, control stream.
+The server accepts the `ClientRequest`, control stream.

-Once the unidirectional client control stream has been accepted, the server initiates `3` unidirectional streams of the following types.
+Once the unidirectional client control stream has been accepted, the server initiates a unidirectional streams for sending `ServerPush` frames to the client.

-- control: `ClientControlFrame`,
-- diff: `WorldDiff`
-- stats: `ServerStats`

-Client accepts the streams in order.

 ## Connect

-Once the client wishes to connect and initiate a physical presence in the server ECS world it sends a `Connect` request on the `ServerControl` stream with the chosen `user_id`
+Once the client wishes to connect and initiate a physical presence in the server ECS world it sends a `Connect` request on the `ClientRequest` stream with the chosen `user_id`

 The server receives this requests creates an entity in the `MAIN_INSTANCE_ID` world.

-The server responds by sending a `ServerInfo` on the control stream which contains information about the current ambient project, version, etc.
+The server responds by sending a `ServerInfo` on the push stream which contains information about the current ambient project, version, etc.

+After a successful connection, the server initiates a unidirectional stream for sending `WorldDiffs`.

+**Note**: in `quinn` streams are not visible until data is sent on them.

 If the server for any reason chooses to reject the connection, the underlying transport is closed.
 In any other case, the _client_ assumes it is connected as soon as the request has been sent.